Manatee County Public Library

-The Manatee County Public Library is a division of the Manatee County Community and Veterans Services Department in Manatee County, Florida, United States.
-It has six branches.
-The public library system provides patrons with books, genealogy resources, online resources, and outreach services.
-Patrons have access to e-books, e-audio, music, movies, and five databases through the Manatee County Public Library system.
-Library cards are free to those who reside, own property, attend school, or work in Manatee County.
+The Manatee County Public Library is a public library that provides services and resources to the communities and visitors of Manatee County.
+It is a division of the Manatee County Government's Community and Veterans Services Department located in Manatee County, Florida.
+The library system provides patrons with in-person resources such as books, movies, and music, as well as online databases to access e-books, e-audiobooks, journal articles, magazines, and other resources.
+Library services include free events for the public, one-on-one learning sessions, and computers and other technological equipment available for public use.
+Library cards are provided at no charge to those who reside, own property, attend school, or work in Manatee County.